evmcnb/quartz/content/Full/Ovarian Tumours.md

 An ovarian mass may press on the **_obturator nerve_** and cause referred **_hip_** or **_groin pain_**.
 The obturator nerve passes along the inside of the pelvic, lateral to the ovaries, where an ovarian mass can compress it.

 > [!info] Referral Criteria
 >Refer to 2WW if physical exam reveals **ascites, pelvic mass or abdominal mass**.
-Carry out further investigation (CA125) in those over 50 with:
+Carry out further investigation (CA125 + USS) in those over 50 with:
 >- New symptoms of IBS/change in bowel habit
 >- Abdominal bloating
 >- Early satiety